thsandfuchs/teched2025-XP2642/README.md

 - For all other exercises which may require a terminal use, you may use the built-in VSCode terminal window.

 - As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance:
-   -  🔗 SAP Cloud Identity Services (SAP IAS),
+   🔗 SAP Cloud Identity Services (SAP IAS)
-   -  🔗 SAP Cloud Logging,
+   🔗 SAP Cloud Logging
-   -  🔗 SAP HANA Cloud,
+   🔗 SAP HANA Cloud
-   -  🔗 ArgoCDaaS,
+   🔗 ArgoCDaaS
-   -  🔗 SAP BTP Connectivity services - Destination service, Connectivity service, Cloud Connector, Connectivity Proxy and Transparent Proxy
+   🔗 SAP BTP Connectivity services - Destination service, Connectivity service, Cloud Connector, Connectivity Proxy and Transparent Proxy
-   -  🔗 S4/HANA On-premise (private cloud) with the Cloud Connector in the private network.
+   🔗 S4/HANA On-premise (private cloud) with the Cloud Connector in the private network.

 - All of the SAP Kyma environments have been configured to the same template (via terraform automation).